Achieving a great night’s sleep is so important for your overall health and wellbeing, helping to keep your immune system strong.

 Those who were given a dose of 200 milligrams of chamomile extract twice daily, had much better sleep than those who weren’t given any.

 If you want more inspiration about what to add to your tea collection then read about the best teas for sleep, all backed-up by science.

 5 Foods and Drinks to Avoid Before Bed

 Make sure you give these foods and drinks a wide berth before bed, unless you want to be tossing and turning all night:

-Leading health expert Shawn Stevenson, in his hugely successful book, Sleep Smarter: 21 Essential Strategies to Sleep Your Way to a Better Body, Better Health, and Bigger Success warns about the link between alcohol and poor sleep.
+Leading health and sleep expert Shawn Stevenson, warns about the link between alcohol and poor sleep.